KDE/digikam-doc/setup_application/editor_settings.rst

 **Use the default settings, in 16 bit**: If enabled, all RAW files will be decoded to 16-bit color depth using a linear gamma curve and according to the settings in the **RAW Default Settings** tab.
 To prevent dark image rendering in the editor, it is recommended to use Color Management in this mode.

 **Always open the Raw Import Tool to customize settings**: with this option you can select which Raw Import Tool will be used to open RAW files.
-Excepted for the LibRaw option which is always enabled, the external program paths must be found using the PATH variable from the system to see the relevant option turned on in this menu.
 Supported Raw processing tools include:

     - **Import RAW using LibRaw**: the default plugin for digiKam provides a fully integrated module in the Right Side Bar of the Image Editor where you can set individual parameters for every image you open.
+This option is always enable in the menu.

     .. figure:: images/setup_editor_raw_import.webp
         :alt: